mwarning/p2p-gui/README.txt

 4. Source Code Organisation
    P2P-GUI consists of several parts:
    - ./api/ an API to describe the p2p network environment entities and relationships
-   - /clients/ - several client interfaces in on top of the api
+   - /clients/ - several client interfaces on top of the api
    - ./webserver/ - a webserver to serve data
    - ./webroot/ - repository of files in for html, css, js or image files to be severed by the webserver
    - ./webguis/ - server side code for GUIs